Wanna know what Brazilian drinks you should try on your next trip? Look no further! Here are my favorite drinks of Brazil.

 Traditional Brazilian drinks

-As I said, this post is all about famous Brazilian beverages, alcoholic or not.
+As I said, this post is all about famous Brazilian beverages, with alcohol or not.
 I won’t talk about any Brazilian cocktail, for that, refer to this article I just linked to.

 Here you will find teas, juices, spirits, and more!